Text and photos by Hans von Sonntag | 25.05. 2023

 Not yet.
 Not on a mentionable scale.
 But inevitably, it will.
 We are in the middle of global climate warming.
-Earlier than ten years from now, things will tighten up considerably.
+Within 10 years, things will tighten up considerably.
 Like really.
 We must act now to prevent the worst.

 The Royal Geographical Society was founded in 1830.
 It started as a dining club in London.

-Besides many other big names, Charles Darwin, David Livingstone, and Sir Ernest Henry Shackleton received support from The Royal Geographical Society, which hosted our workshop on conservation finance in its stately headquarters on 16 May.
+Besides many others, such as Charles Darwin, David Livingstone, and Sir Ernest Henry Shackleton received support from The Royal Geographical Society, which hosted our workshop on conservation finance in its stately London headquarters on 16 May.
 Like our famous forefathers, we asked how a nature-based system works.
-But as time has passed since their inquiries and humankind has taken over, this essential question now needs an amendment: how to fix a natural system when it’s broken?
+But as time has passed since their inquiries and humankind has taken over, this essential question now needs an amendment: how do we fix a natural system when it’s broken?
 That nature-based system is peatlands.

 Cattle grazing on degraded peatlands in North Germany.
 A typical standard use of peatlands soil across Europe’s peatlands.
 Note the drainage ditch.

 As climate warming is pressing for swift action, and drained peatlands are among the worst offenders by emitting more than 2 billion tons of carbon dioxide per year (about 5% of global anthropogenic greenhouse gas emissions), the pivotal question is this: how to rewet peatlands and turn them from losers to heroes on a large scale in no time because that’s precisely what’s needed: large scale rewetting (can’t be repeated enough–large scale rewetting, ASAP).
 For sure, this cannot be done with public funding alone.
 We need private money as well.

 Participants taking a break at the event “Green finance workshop: Is the conservation sector ready?” at the Royal Geographical Society on the 17 May